We welcome comments on how we might improve our services. If you have a comment or complaint, there are several options available.

 Brighton and Sussex University Hospitals NHS Trust

-The Chief Executive will ask one of our case managers to investigate your complaint on his behalf.
+The Chief Executive will ask one of our case managers to investigate your complaint on her behalf.
 The case manager will usually try to contact you to discuss your complaint so please provide a telephone number.

 Click here to read more about how to make a complaint (PDF)